silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 ## Lab
 ### Creating the Project (based on SoC Empty)
 1. If the EFR32BG22 Thunderboard has not been plugged into PC using the USB cable, do so now.
-2. In the 'Debug Adapters' window, click on the 'Thunderboard EFR32BG22 (ID:xxxxxxxxx)'.
+2. In the *Debug Adapters* window, click on the 'Thunderboard EFR32BG22 (ID:xxxxxxxxx)'.
 The 'kit' (end with SLTB010A) and 'device' debug information should be displayed in the 'Launcher->Debug Adapters' window.

 ![Debug Adapters window](/images/Lab_DebugAdapters.png)